Latest posts by Ahmad Imran (see all)

 And the final one about “blogging in general”

-You can see that I tried to cover almost all “content marketing (blogging)” in a nutshell.
-If I have an opportunity to get opinion and feedback from a successful blogger like Ramsay, I am not going to waste a single line or come out unprepared as it will be a disservice to all of us.
+You can see that I tried to cover the big world of content marketing through my questions.
+If I have an opportunity to get opinion and feedback from a successful blogger like Ramsay, I am not going to come out unprepared as it will be a disservice to all of us.

 If content is the king, the question is what makes it a king?